hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

-Depending on the chosen [operational mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single virtual machine for demo or proof of concept installations, to multiple virtual machines hosting the Terraform Cloud application, PostgreSQL, and external Vault servers for a stateless production installation.
+Depending on the chosen [operational mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision), the infrastructure requirements for Terraform Enterprise range from a single virtual machine for demo or proof of concept installations, to multiple virtual machines hosting the Terraform Cloud application, PostgreSQL, and external Vault servers for a stateless production installation.

 This reference architecture focuses on the “Production - External Services” operational mode.
-If you require all of the pTFE infrastructure to be on-prem, you can either deploy S3-compatible storage [such as ceph](http://ceph.com/) or select the “Production - Mounted Disk” option.
+If you require all of the Terraform Enterprise infrastructure to be on-prem, you can either deploy S3-compatible storage [such as ceph](http://ceph.com/) or select the “Production - Mounted Disk” option.
 This option will require you to specify the local path for the storage where PostgreSQL data will be stored and where the